MitchTODO/Sybil-Hunter/readme.md

 ## Packaged Legos

 Packaged legos are written in python and utilize existing librarys for the algorithm implentation.
-Each lego outputs a boolean value `True` indicates that sybil was detected, `False` being non-sybil.
+Each lego outputs a boolean value. `True` indicates that sybil was detected and `False` being non-sybil.

 All transaction data comes from a Trueblocks server daemon.
 This endpoint will need to be modified within each lego in order to work in your environment.
-The max record parameter is used to prevent over utilization of the Trueblocks server and is set to 10 records (transactions) in all legos.
+The max record parameter is used to prevent over utilization of the Trueblocks server and is set to 10 records (transactions).
 This number should be increased to a optimal 100 records for the most accurate results.

 ### Kmeans Cluster